WELCOME TO WITH THE FIRE ON HIGH BLOG TOUR hosted by yours truly, in partnership with HarperCollins International!

 SATISFYINGLY WRAPPED UP

 With the Fire on High, whatever cuisine it may be, was plated and served pretty well.
 You can feel the journey it took before getting to the final stage, and it will make you appreciate the plate served in front of you.
 The end was satisfying.
 I loved the apparent changes in the characters, not just in Emoni but Julio, Leslie, ‘Buela and Tyrone as well, and their relationships.
 It was a promising end.
-Carefully, heart-warmingly wrapped up, plated and presented.
+Carefully, heart-warmingly wrapped up, plated and served.

-Elizabeth Acevedo’s new novel in prose has no room for any disappointments.
+Elizabeth Acevedo’s new novel has no room for any disappointments.
 With the Fire on High is a brilliant, breath of a fresh air diverse book full of dreams, love, good food and recipes, slap of the reality, real-like and heart-capturer characters, lessons, and passion.
-It was like eating a favorite food and I wish I didn’t have to take a last bite.
+It was like eating my favorite food and I wish I didn’t have to take a last bite.
 I wish there was no last bite.

 ELIZABETH ACEVEDO is the youngest child and only daughter of Dominican immigrants.
 She holds a BA in Performing Arts from the George Washington University and an MFA in Creative Writing from the University of Maryland.
 With over fourteen years of performance poetry experience, Acevedo is a National Poetry Slam Champion, Cave Canem Fellow, CantoMundo Fellow, and participant of the Callaloo Writer’s Workshop.
 She has two collections of poetry, Beastgirl & Other Origin Myths (YesYes Books, 2016) and winner of the 2016 Berkshire Prize, Medusa Reads La Negra’s Palm (Tupelo Press, forthcoming).
 The Poet X is her debut novel.
 She lives with her partner in Washington, DC.